brillout/goldpage/docs/readme.template.md

 :zap:&nbsp; <b>Blazing Fast Mobile Pages</b>

 With the page config
-`doNotRenderInBrowser` you can configure a page to be rendered to HTML only.
+`doNotRenderInBrowser` you can control whether a page is loaded & rendered in the browser.
-The page then has no (or very little) browser-side JavaScript.
+When setting `doNotRenderInBrowser: true`, the page has no (or very little) browser-side JavaScript.

-Browser-side JavaScript is a performance killer on mobile and removing a page's browser-side JavaScript is an effective way to make it blazing fast on mobile.
+Removing browser-side JavaScript makes your page blazing fast on mobile.

-allows you to configure a page to be rendered to
-If you set  to a page config,
-then the page is rendered to HTML only.
-That way, you can have pages that have no (or very little) browser-side JavaScript.

 <br/>
 :mountain:&nbsp;&nbsp; <b>Future-proof & Rock-solid</b>

 The modular design of `ssr-coin` makes it adaptable to whatever comes next.
-A new view library comes and is better than everything else?
-Cool with us; `ssr-coin` works with any view library.
+For example,
+`ssr-coin` is view library agnostic allowing it to embrace future view libraries.

-Being versatile and focused on SSR only, `ssr-coin` can be used for all kinds of uses cases and will harden over time and become rock-solid.
+`ssr-coin` can be used for all kinds of SSR uses cases and will harden over time &mdash; it will eventually become rock-solid.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path